 Chermside Bus Layover, Gympie Road and Murphy Road intersection, construct bus facilities

-The department is improving public transport access and efficiency in Brisbane's northern corridor with the Chermside Bus Layover.
+The Queensland Government has improved public transport access and efficiency in Brisbane's northern corridor by delivering the Chermside Bus Layover.

-To be constructed on the land at the western side of the Gympie Road and Murphy Road intersection, the Chermside Bus Layover will support the current and future operational needs of Brisbane's public transport network by improving safety and efficiency, and minimising interaction with general traffic and pedestrian movements.
+Constructed on the land at the western side of the Gympie Road and Murphy Road intersection, the Chermside Bus Layover supports the current and future operational needs of Brisbane's public transport network by improving safety and efficiency, and minimising interaction with general traffic and pedestrian movements.

-It will also provide buses with a location to park during special event shuttles, rather than on local roads.
+It also provides buses with a location to park during special event shuttles, rather than on local roads.

 Benefits